CHTC/chtc-website-source/uw-research-computing/os-transition-htc.md

 the facilitation team at chtc@cs.wisc.edu.

-If your tests go well, you should be well poised for the transition and can either wait for the default setting for jobs to change, or opt into allowing your jobs to run on both CentOS 7 and CentOS Stream 8 machines in the meantime.
+If your tests go well, you should be well poised for the transition and can either wait for the default setting for jobs to change, or opt into allowing your jobs to run on both CentOS 7 and CentOS Stream 8 servers in the meantime.
 See immediately below for how to do this.

 ### Get More Computing (Optional)